Bash Script Examples

 What is the difference between shell scripting and Bash scripting?

 A shell is a program that is used for interacting with the system.
-Examples of popular shells include Bash, sh, csh and ksh.
-Bash scripting refers to interacting with the machine by writing codes and commands using Bash shell only.
+Examples of popular shells include Bash, sh, csh, and ksh.
+On the other hand, Bash scripting refers to interacting with the machine by writing codes and commands using Bash shell only.

 Is Bash script is a text file?

-A Bash script is a type of text file that typically has a .sh extension, distinguishing it from regular text files that often have a .txt extension.
+Yes, a Bash script is a plain text file that contains a series of commands and typically has a .sh extension, distinguishing it from regular text files that often have a .txt extension.

-Bash scripting is used for automating tasks, system administration, data processing, log analysis and many more.
+People use Bash scripting for automating tasks, system administration, data processing, log analysis, and many more.

 Can I execute Bash script in Python?